VAR logo English

 Maybe there is a principle of relativity that can be applied here (if free-will and physical laws are as indistinguishable as gravity and acceleration are to an observer in a windowless spaceship (Sch79)).
 And freedom, at least, is indeed relative, as an affluent first-world voter ought to admit to a starving third-world peasant.

 The being (A) all alone, has no way of knowing that she has any freedom.
 But if, even in REM sleep, the being 'thinks, and therefore is', without needing to look outside the carriage, she knows and feels the force of her own free-will.
 Moreover, always the subject, never the object, consciousness is not observable from outside the carriage, looking in.
 But free-will, of the objective type, is indeterminable.
-There is no 'outside of the carriage' at which to look.
-Even another being cannot tell for her, since he is in the same carriage.
-Consciousness in others is assumed by animism and extension: the similarity of other human beings to ourselves, in body and behaviour.
+There is no 'outside of the carriage' from which to look.
+Even another being (B) cannot tell for her, since he is in the same carriage.
+Consciousness in others is assumed by extension: 'the problem of other minds'.

 Consciousness